Pathos0925/JWEM/README.md

 	![JWEM UI](https://github.com/Pathos0925/JWEM/blob/master/ReadmeImages/JWEMmenu.png)
 ## Also
  - Any Dinosaurs you add should be detected automatically and added to the list.
 If you have a skin for that species, you should see a dropdown box that will let you select a new one.
-- Currently, only BASIC SKINS are detected and changable.
-Additionally, any changes to the basic skin will affect every dinosaur with that skin.
+- Currently, any changes to a skin will affect every dinosaur with that skin.
 - Add JWEMS skins to the skins folder.
 	- Included is a basic skin for Ankylosaurus called Ankylosaurus Blue.
 After loading it, you should see a blue Ankylosaurus.
 	![BLUE ANKY](https://github.com/Pathos0925/JWEM/blob/master/ReadmeImages/BlueAnky.png)